Mount Kisco (Ambulatory Surgery Center of Westchester) Data Breach Settlement

 Estimated Payout$100 cash or up to $5,000Flat $100 cash · or documented out-of-pocket losses up to $5,000 · plus 2 yrs credit monitoring for all class members

-Proof RequiredYesLogin ID and PIN from your mailed or emailed notice to file online
+Proof RequiredYesLogin ID and PIN from your mailed or emailed notice — moot now that filing has closed

 compromised as a result of the Data Security Incident.
 In practice, if you received a notice stating the breach may

-have compromised your information, the facility's records indicate you are a class member.
+have compromised your information, the facility's records indicated you were a class member.
 Reporting put the number of

 people affected at roughly 22,000 patients.
-Excluded from the class are Mount Kisco and its officers, directors, and
+Excluded from the class were Mount Kisco and its officers, directors, and

 related companies; governmental entities; the judge assigned to the case along with the judge's family and staff; and

-anyone who validly excludes themselves from the settlement.
+anyone who validly excluded themselves from the settlement.

-Every class member — regardless of which cash option they choose — is eligible to enroll in two years of credit
+Every class member — regardless of which cash option they chose — was eligible to enroll in two years of credit

-monitoring, which includes real-time monitoring of your credit file, dark web scanning, comprehensive public
+monitoring, which included real-time monitoring of your credit file, dark web scanning, comprehensive public

-records monitoring, and access to a fraud resolution agent if something suspicious happens.
+records monitoring, and access to a fraud resolution agent if something suspicious happened.

-For cash, class members choose one of two options (you cannot claim both):
+For cash, class members could choose one of two options (not both):

 Cash Payment A — Documented Losses — up to $5,000.
 Reimbursement for actual, documented out-of-pocket